WHOIGit/SNICSer/doc/SNICSer_blank_corrections.md

 as the OX-I standard need no correction since they are normalized to a standard that (presumably contains the same blank.

 For large samples the value of FmB is determined by averaging the blanks on the wheel.
 For small samples, the value is taken from a historical average.
-Currently, we use three types of large blanks: acetanalide, C-1 or TIRI-F, and a watson blank.
-The acetanalide blank is used to correct organic samples, the C-1 or TIRI-F to correct HY, WS, GS, and DOC process types, and watson blank to correct watson samples.
+We typically use three types of large blanks: acetanalide, C-1 or TIRI-F, and a watson blank.
+The acetanalide blank is used to correct organic samples and DOC, the C-1 or TIRI-F to correct HY, WS, and GS process types, and the Watson blank to correct Watson samples.

+SNICSer will include all samples marked B in the blank table, so alternative samples may be used for LBC.
+Checked samples are used for the correction, and samples flagged "B" larger than 150ug and with a DB consensus value < 0.002 will be checked by default.

 The large blank correction is performed for all samples.
 When applying a mass balance correction, the large-blank-corrected value is used for the